openhive-network/hb-auth/api.md

 **`Description`**

 Method that ends existing user session.
-This is different than locking user.
 When this is called any callback set via

 **`See`**